sxnkr/Data-Structures/README.md

 # Data-Structures
 Data Structures in c

-This my third semester paper " Fundamentals of Data Structres in C " This repo contains all the necessary programs to complete the course.
+This repo contains all the necessary programs pretending to my third semester paper " Fundamentals of Data Structres in C "